axlwaii/aight-rails/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-Changes will go from the jquery plugin directory dirctly to the gem version
+Changes will go from there to the gem version as soon as possible.